aimat-lab/gcnn_keras/README.md

 * `indices`: Connectionlist of shape `(batch, M, 2)` where `M` is the number of edges.
 The indices denote a connection of incoming i and outgoing j node as `(i,j)`.
 * `state`: Graph state information of shape `(batch, F)` where `F` denotes the feature dimension.

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layers.
-This is realized by using ragged tensors.
+This is realized by using `RaggedTensor`.

 Additionally, the layers support a disjoint representation of flatten values plus graph-id or partition tensor `[values, partition]` in place of the `RaggedTensor`.